 - America’s Fragmented Child Care and Early Education System, 2015, Council on Contemporary Families, Gable, S.

 - Beyond Subprime Learning: Accelerating Progress in Early Education, 2014, New America, Bornfreund, L., et al.

 - California's Infants and Toddlers: Future Promise, or Missed Opportunities?, 2015, Child Trends, Murphey, D., & Cooper, M.

-- Five Things You Need to Know About California’s Child Care and Development System, 2014, California Budget & Policy Center, Schumacher, K.
+- Five Facts Everyone Should Know About California’s Child Care and Development System, 2015, California Budget and Policy Center, Schumacher, K.